-Dental hygienists who work on a temporary basis are becoming even more mainstream since the world changed so significantly during the first year of the pandemic.
-Many hygienists turn to temping as a way to feel empowered with the how, when, and where to work.
-They can choose the days and times we work due to the high demand for our accredited expertise, which gives us more freedom of choice in many ways.
+Dental hygienists who work as temps are becoming more common.
+Many hygienists turn to temping as a way to feel empowered with the how, when, and where they work.
+Temps can choose the days and times to work due to the high demand for hygienists, which gives us more freedom of choice in many ways.

 A while back, I wrote an article providing some great examples of how to best prepare for an awesome temping day, which you can find here.
 While I realize this may seem a little uncouth to do, I thought it might be just as important to address those objectionable little habits that we may have been guilty of at one point or another while temping in other offices.

 May I politely suggest that we step up to the dental plate and do right by our profession as a whole?
-Let’s face it, we need to represent each other even more so these days while we fight for our rights in this new and modern world.
+We need to represent each other even more so these days while we fight for our rights and to work at the top of our scope of practice.

 Did you…